Lily Greenham: Early life

+Vienna

-Greenham was born in Vienna, Austria, on January 4, 1924, the only child of Rena (née Pfiffer) and Dr. Gabriel Lax, both of Polish-Jewish descent.
-Her mother was a well-known coloratura opera singer who performed at the Vienna Volksoper, Vienna State Opera, and various international venues during the 1920s and ‘30s.
+Greenham was born in Vienna, Austria, on 4 January 1924, the only child of Rena Pfiffer-Lax and Dr. Gabriel Lax, both of Polish/Ukrainian-Jewish descent.
+Her mother was a well-known soprano opera singer from Przemyśl who performed at the Vienna Volksoper, Vienna State Opera, and various international venues during the 1920s and ‘30s.
 Her father was a lawyer, impresario and former police commissioner from Berezhany.
 Her parents divorced in 1929 and her mother later remarried to Danish singer Egon Madsen in Copenhagen in 1933.
+Lily was a pupil at the progressive Rahlgasse School in Vienna until April 1938, whose alumni also include philologist Gertrud Herzog-Hauser, actress and journalist Lina Loos, fashion designer (and life partner of Gustav Klimt) Emilie Louise Flöge, and nuclear physicist Marietta Blau.

+Escape to Denmark

 In April 1938 her father was amongst the first wave of prominent Jewish citizens arrested in Vienna and transported to Dachau concentration camp, following the annexation of Austria into the German Reich.
 Greenham escaped to Copenhagen to be reunited with her mother thanks to the efforts of her step-father who obtained an exit visa for her.
-At fifteen Greenham’s mother started giving her formal singing lessons and she learnt a repertoire of lieder and operatic arias.
+At fifteen Greenham's mother started giving her formal singing lessons and she learnt a repertoire of lieder and operatic arias.
 Madsen later secured the release of Greenham's father from Buchenwald concentration camp in November 1938.
 Her father travelled on to Shanghai to work as a journalist, where as many as 20,000 German, Austrian and Polish Jews sought refuge during World War Two.
 He died there in April 1944.

+Escape to Sweden

-Following the German occupation of Denmark in 1940, Greenham’s mother attempted to escape to Sweden in October 1943 with a group of Danish Jews.
-A 'Kripo' (Kriminalpolizei) patrol discovered them and Greenham’s mother was shot in the stomach and died of her wounds.
-According to Egon Madsen's memoirs, Greenham had affected her own dramatic escape by boat to Sweden some days earlier, hiding in ditches and a church attic to escape Nazi patrols.
+Following the German occupation of Denmark in 1940, Greenham's mother attempted to escape to Sweden in October 1943 with a group of Danish Jews.
+A 'Kripo' (Kriminalpolizei) patrol discovered them and Greenham's mother was shot in the stomach and died of her wounds a few days later.
+According to Egon Madsen's memoirs, Greenham had affected her own dramatic escape by boat to Sweden, hiding in ditches and a church attic to escape Nazi patrols.

+Post-war

-After the war Greenham and her step-father toured and performed together in Sweden and Denmark, including a 1947 Danish radio broadcast where they performed pieces by Georges Bizet, Franz Lehár and Anton Rubinstein, appearing as Lily Pfiffer-Madsen.
-In 1948 Greenham moved to Paris to study painting, subsequently married poet Peter Greenham in London in 1950, before returning to Austria with him in 1952 to study at the Academy of Music and Performing Arts in Vienna.
+After the war Greenham (appearing as Lily Pfiffer-Madsen) and her step-father toured and performed together in Sweden and Denmark, including a 1947 Danish radio broadcast where they performed pieces by Georges Bizet, Franz Lehár and Anton Rubinstein.
+In 1948 Greenham moved to Paris to study painting, subsequently married poet Peter Greenham in Hendon, London in 1951, before returning to Austria with him in 1952 to study at the Academy of Music and Performing Arts in Vienna.
 She and Peter Greenham divorced in 1964.